SquidDev-CC/artist/README.md

  - Index an arbitrary number of inventories (chests, barrel, crates, etc...), allowing for insertion and extraction from them.
  - Simple interface to view and request items.
- - Furnace mangement support, able to automatically refuel furnaces and insert smelted items into the main system.
+ - Furnace management support, able to automatically refuel furnaces and insert smelted items into the main system.
  - Caching of item information, allowing for speedier startup.